vedderb/rise_sdvp/Linux/PI/Qt/README.md

       ```

 3. Build and install Qt:
-   a) Download your chosen Qt version (note that 5.9.x does not support OpenSSL 1.1, and that 5.9.0 does not build properly with this configuration), and extract it:
+   a) Download your chosen Qt version (note also that 5.9.x does not support OpenSSL 1.1, and that 5.9.0 does not build properly with this configuration), and extract it:
       ```
       wget https://download.qt.io/official_releases/qt/5.9/5.9.1/single/qt-everywhere-opensource-src-5.9.1.tar.xz
       tar xf qt-everywhere-opensource-src-5.9.1.tar.xz